Skip to content

 Image showing the three drug treatments

 These treatments are not suitable for everyone who has 5q SMA, but most people in the UK who have SMA Type 1, 2 or 3 can receive one of them.
-At the moment there have been no clinical trials of any of the treatments with people who have SMA Type 4.
+There have been no clinical trials of any of the treatments with people who have SMA Type 4.

 For adults living with SMA, drug treatment that can stabilise the condition later in life may also make a positive difference – for example, helping with fatigue or preventing the loss of the ability to use a finger to control a powerchair or laptop.

 5q SMA is passed from parents to their children through altered SMN1 genes.
-It usually follows an autosomal, recessive pattern of inheritance.
-This means that:
+This usually follows an autosomal, recessive pattern of inheritance.
+It means that:

 When two SMA carriers have a child together, for each pregnancy there is a: